Activity

 Some kind of synchronous tool (even a phone can work for duos).

-Here are 2 google slides with instructions, a recorded sample dialogue and possible prompts to choose from.
+View 2 Google slides with instructions, a recorded sample dialogue and possible prompts to choose from.

 This activity is one of a series of activities from Equity Unbound, focused on equitable online community building.